siloxa/badgify/README.md

 **!
 Learn about other params in [/docs](https://github.com/TheXSolutions/badgify/tree/main/docs).**

 ## How To Use
-Here is a quick example of how to use APIs.
+Here are quick examples of how to use APIs.
 For more information, please visit the [badgify website](https://badgify.thex.solutions/) or read the [/docs](https://github.com/TheXSolutions/badgify/tree/main/docs).

 ### Default Colors
 Instead of passing colors as hex you can use our pre-defined default colors names: